 Refined Alternative I (Concept I-W) incorporates more flexibility in the bridge types to allow the progressive design-build team to pursue innovative and cost-effective designs to the greatest extent possible.
 While the bridge types remain the same, the specific design opportunities within each bridge type have been expanded.
 For the arch bridge type, the stipulation for it to be simply supported with inclined ribs has been removed.
 For the cable-stayed bridge, the stipulation to provide two vertical towers has been removed.
 The bridge types for Refined Alternative I (Concept I-W) are more broadly described as an "arch bridge" and a "cable-stayed bridge."
 The approved top elevation continues to be no less than 300 feet and no more than 420 feet above the normal pool elevation of the Ohio River.
 The decision to expand the design opportunities within the bridge types was made with the support of the project Aesthetics Committee, which discussed this topic in a January 31, 2023 meeting.
 A complete meeting summary is included in the Public Involvement Summary.
-The public will be provided the opportunity to offer feedback about the bridge types at the public hearings for this supplemental EA.
+The public was also provided the opportunity to offer feedback about the bridge types during the public availability and public hearings for the supplemental EA.
+Comments related to the new companion bridge that were received during the public availability period generally reiterated the desire for an iconic and aesthetically pleasing design.
 Additional information about the public hearings is provided in Section 5.5.